ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/methodology.md

 endif()
 ```

-The flag `-mavx` used with GCC is architecture-specific, only available on [x86_64](https://man7.org/linux/man-pages/man1/gcc.1.html) and will prevent building the application entirely, even if the pure C version `SobelNonSimd` and the OpenCV version `SobelOpenCV` of the Sobel filter are portable.
+The flag `-mavx` used with GCC is architecture-specific, only available on [x86_64](https://man7.org/linux/man-pages/man1/gcc.1.html).
+This will prevent building the application entirely, even if the pure C version `SobelNonSimd` and the OpenCV version `SobelOpenCV` of the Sobel filter are portable.